Go Back

 Lemon zest in a bowl.

-• Starting with the first three eggs, add one egg at a time to the mixer with the butter + sugar mixture; let each egg fully absorb until adding the next one.
+• Starting with the first three eggs, add one egg at a time to the mixer with the butter and sugar mixture; let each egg fully mix in before adding the next one.

 Adding eggs to the batter.

-• Before adding the 4th egg, add in about 2 tablespoons of the flour mixture and mix until combined; this will help prevent the batter from splitting!
+• Before adding the 4th egg, add in about 2 tablespoons of the flour mixture and mix until combined; this will help stop the batter from splitting.

 Adding a little bit of flour to the batter.

-• Add the 4th egg and mix until fully absorbed; then add another 2 tbsp of flour, and repeat the same process for the 5th and 6th eggs.
-If you have any splitting/curdling occurring at this stage, don't worry too much!
+• Add the 4th egg and mix until fully incorporated, then add another 2 tbsp of flour.
+Add the 5th egg, then 2 more tbsp of flour, and add the 6th egg, mixing between each addition of ingredients.
+If you do have a little bit of splitting/curdling occurring at this stage, don't worry too much!

 Batter after adding all the eggs.

-• Add in about one third of the flour mixture and mix until just combined (at this stage, we are trying to avoid overmixing).
+• Once all the eggs have been added, add in about one-third of the rest of the flour mixture and mix until just combined (at this stage, we are also trying to avoid overmixing).

-• Add in half of the milk and mix until just combined; then add another 1/3 of the flour mixture, and again mix until just combined.
-Make sure to scrape the bottom of the mixing bowl as well to make sure everything is incorporated.
+• Add in half of the milk and vanilla mixture and mix until just combined; then add another 1/3 of the flour mixture, and again mix until just combined.
+Add in the remaining half of the milk + vanilla and mix until just combined.
+Make sure to scrape the sides and bottom of the mixing bowl as well to make sure everything is incorporated.

 Adding flour to the batter.